NoelDeMartin/moodle-local_inspire/README.md

 ## Going further

 It is unlikely that this goes beyond a proof of concept for now, because this use-case seems to be in the minority.
 Most plugin developers are trying to adapt Moodle plugins to mobile, instead of writting app-specific plugins.
-So all of this is probably overkill for most plugin developers.
+So doing this would probably require too much effort for little payoff.

 In any case, if you've got any comments or feedback about this, let us know!